How to create NPC portraits for your game

 1.

-Open the Morphic workflow library and select the "NPC portrait pack" template.
-Browse the available portrait style presets to find one that matches your game's visual direction.
-Each template defines the rendering style, framing, and background treatment for the entire pack.
+Open the "NPC portrait pack" workflow.
+In the "Game Style Reference" step, browse the gallery or upload an image that matches your game's visual direction.
+This reference defines the rendering style for the entire pack.

 2.

-Set the number of portraits to generate for your faction.
+Enter the number of NPC portraits to generate.

 3.